My Approach to Helping

 Specific Issue(s) I'm Skilled at Helping With

-My expertise is in working with adults to manage their mood and anxiety concerns.
-I believe in creating ways to fix psychological problems without relying solely on medication.
-I focus initially on containing the problem and then move toward a state of healing with Mindfulness and EMDR interventions.
+My expertise is in working with adolescents and adults struggling o manage their mood and anxiety concerns.
+I believe in creating ways to reduce psychological problems without relying solely on medication.
+I focus initially on containing the problem or symptoms and then moving toward a state of healing with Mindfulness and EMDR interventions.

 How Psychotherapy Can Help